Karelian Labor Commune: Karelian Revolutionary Committee & the Executive Committee of Olonets

 Proposed borders of the Commune as outlined by Gylling in March 1920:

 The Government of the Karelian Labor Commune was run by the Karelian Revolutionary Committee (Karrevkom), which was headed by Edvard Gylling, a former member of the government of the FSWR.
 Much of the leadership of the Karelian Labor Commune were that of Red Finns, who were expatriates that got government jobs, such as Gylling, Aleksandr Šotman and et cetera.
 Around 20,000 Finnish people, mostly people who were a part of the Finnish People's Delegation or Red Guards fled to the Commune following or nearing the end of the Finnish Civil War.

 The Capital of the Commune was chosen to be Petrozavodsk.
 This was a problem as this led to the formation of two administrative centers for the Commune, for the existence of the Executive Committee of Olonets.
 The existence of two administrative centers led to infighting and petty disputes, such as the demarcation of the border based on either ethnic, legal/historical or economic boundaries.

-The borders of the Karelian Labor Commune were drawn in such a way that the Karelian people and/or Finnish people would form to be the majority of the region, as according to the census carried out in 1920, 145,753 people lived there, of which 60.8%, or 89,951 people, were ethnically Karelians.
+The borders of the Karelian Labor Commune were drawn in such a way that the Karelian people and/or Finnish people would form to be the majority of the region, as according to the census carried out in August 1920, 145,753 people lived there, of which 60.8%, or 89,951 people, were ethnically Karelians.
 The bitter infighting led to the eastern border to run roughly along the Murmansk railroad from the White Sea to Lake Onega, so that Shunga, Shyoltozero and the mouth of the River Svir would remain outside of the Commune, to limit the number of Russian people within the borders of the labor commune.

+The Karelian Labour Commune's population, calculated within its expanded 1922 boundaries, was 210,211 (Note: The population figure is according to the August 1920 Soviet census population.), of whom 42.7% were ethnically Karelians, while Russians made up 55.7%.
+By 1923, the Commune's territory had been expanded to around 144,600 km², following both the VTsIK's decision on 18 September 1922 to transfer territory from the abolished Olonets Governorate to the Commune, incorporating the Povenets district and part of the Pudozh district, which were mainly populated by ethnic Russians.
+Alongside the 1923 incorporation of five Pomor-populated volosts of the Onega Uezd, Arkhangelsk Governorate.

-Map of the situation between the Executive Committee of Olonets and the Karelian Revolutionary Committee (Karrevkom).
+Map of the situation between the Executive Committee of Olonets (red) and the Karelian Revolutionary Committee (Karrevkom, green).

-Green represents areas under the Karrevkom/the Labour Commune and Red represents areas under the control of the Olonets Governorate.
 The borders which the Executive Committee of Olonets wished for were those of the Olonets Governorate of that under the Russian Empire.
 As they saw it to be the legitimate option as the Governorate had never been formally dissolved and in de jure control of the Executive Committee of Olonets.